QuickFastly/Nova-Regna/World/Map/Shinzen/CIty of Hashiri, Sumitori/Shizuyama.md

   </table>
 </div>

 Shizuyama is a town located within the [[Kaidō ward]] of the city of [[Hashiri]].
-It was originally used exclusively as a base of operations for the SRDF Air Force with both military and civilian personnel housed on site, but eventually developed into a full fledged town for non-military families.
+It was originally used exclusively as a base of operations for the [[Shinzen#Military|SRDF]] Air Force with both military and civilian personnel housed on site, but eventually developed into a full fledged town for non-military families.
 The military air base is still operational in limited capacity.

 -----
 > [!cite] Author info